-The War Department is expecting despatches from Col. Johnston himself, sent through Gen. Scott, at headquarters.
+The War Department is expecting des patches from Col. Johnston himself, sent brough Gen. Scott, at headquarters.
 Should these not arrive here to-morrow or by Monday morning, the whole report will be discredited by the Department.
-Col. Johnston certainly never permitted an express to come back with out sending official despatches by him.
+Col. Johnston certainly never permitted an express to come back without sending official despatches by him.

 Washington, Tuesday, Nov.
-17 .- Advices have been received from Col. Elexander substantially confirming all the reports in the newspapers respecting the destruction of contracter's trains by the Mormons.
-Brigham Young has issued a proclamation to the United States troops, defying the Government and counseling his people to hostilities in the most determined form and ordering the troops to keep out of Utah.
+17.-Advices have been received from Col. Elexander substantially confirming all the reports in the newspapers respecting the destruction of contractor's trains by the Mormons.
+Brigham Young has issued a proclamation to the United State troops, defying the Government and counseling his people to hostilities in the most deter mined form and ordering the troops to keep out of Utah.
 He says that if they desire to remain until Spring they may do so, provided they give up their arms and ammunition.
-Col. Elexander in reply states to Young that the troops were there by order of the President, and would be disposed of as the Commanding General saw proper.
+Col. Elexander in reply states to Young that the troops were there by order of the President and would be disposed of as the Commanding General saw proper.

-SUICIDE AT HORNELLSVILLE.-An interesting and pretty young lady, by the name of CATH-ARINE MILLER, who has for several years past been employed in the family of Mr. J. M. Osborne, committed suicide at the Osborne House on Wednesday night last by taking laudunum.
-She was first discovered in the deathly stupor into which the opiate had placed her, about 11 o'clock at night, but on a physician being commendation and support of every friend of called, she was sufficiently aroused to acknowledge the rash act she had committed was vol-Resolved, That the proceeding of this meet untary, and that she purchased the landanum ing be signed by the officers, and pubished in at one of the drug stores, the day previous for the express purpose of ending her days.
-She To Shoemakers and Leather Consumer died about three o'clock on Tuesday morning.
-The cause that urged her to take her own life Oans A. Enony, is not assigned.
-A post mortem examination the verdict of the jury was that "she came, her death by voluntarily taking laudate knowing the same to be a deadly poison, the intent to destroy life."
+SUICIDE AT HORNELLSVILLE. - An interesting and pretty young lady, by the name of CATH-ARINE MILLER, who has for several years past been employed in the family of Mr. J. M. Osborne, committed suicide at the Osborne House on Wednesday night last by taking laudanum. the integrity, manifested by our present Coun- She was first discovered in the deathly stupor into which the opiate had placed her, about ties pertaining to said office, entitle him to the 11 o'clock at night, but on a physician being commendation and support of every friend of called, she was sufficiently aroused to acknowl edge the rash act she had committed was voluntary, and that she purchased the laudanum ing be signed by the officers, and pubished in at one of the drug stores, the day previous for the express purpose of ending her days.
+She died about three o'clock on Tuesday morning.
+The cause that urged her to take her own life is not assigned.
+A post mortem examination character, for chastity or virtue.
+Com Horton held an inquest over the body, the verdict of the jury was that "she came her death by voluntarily taking laudaun knowing the same to be a deadly poison, the intent to destroy life."

-The trial of Mrs. Euma A. Cunta HAM for producing a false heir to the Burk estate, has been again postponed.
-It take place (if nothing occurs to prevent) the third Tuesday of December, in the One County Court of Oyer and Terminer Goshen.
+The trial of Mrs. Emma A. Cunna HAM for producing a false heir to the Burk estate, has been again postponed.
+It take place (if nothing occurs to prevent) the third Tuesday of December, in the Orace County Court of Oyer and Terminer

-APPOINTMENTS BY THE GOVERNOR -- B. JAMES T. HALE, of Centre County, Hon.
-SLIFER, of Union county, and JACOB C. B. BERGER, of Dauphin county, to be Commiss, ers to investigate the condition of the Bank Pennsylvania.
+APPOINTMENTS BY THE GOVERNOR. - H IAMES T. HALE, of Centre County, Hon.
+SLIFER, of Union county, and JACOB C. B BERGER, of Dauphin county, to be Commi ers to investigate the condition of the Bank Pennsylvania.

-This commission has been appointed in to snance of the requirements of the third sect. of the act of the 13th of October, 1857, titled " An act providing for the resumption specie payments by the Banks, and for h relief of debtors," the President and a mainof the Board of Directors of the Philadelp.
-Bank having certified to the Governor, und the oath of the President, their apprehen and belief that the Bank of Pennsylvania an unsafe condition.
+This commission has been appointed in suance of the requirements of the third ser of the act of the 13th of October, 1857. titled "An act providing for the resumption specie payments by the Banks, and for relief of debtors," the President and a major of the Board of Directors of the Philadel Bank having certified to the Governor, un the oath of the President, their apprehen and belief that the Bank of Pennsylvania is an unsafe condition.
 The commission learn, will bear date on Thursday, 19th in on which day the persons appointed are pected to commence their arduous duties.